SIGPLAN/SIGPLAN.github.io/Awards/Dissertation.md

 Nominations must be submitted via the SIGPLAN Awards Nomination Portal at
 <https://awards.sigplan.org/nominate/reynolds/> by January
-4th 2015 to be considered for this year's award.
+5th 2015 (anywhere on earth) to be considered for this year's award.
 The nominated dissertation must be available in an English language version to facilitate evaluation by the selection committee and have been awarded in the year 2014.